envato/google-analytics-for-wordpress/readme.txt

 == Changelog ==

-1. 2.9: Re arranged admin panel to have "standard" and "advanced" settigns, added domain tracking.
+1. 2.9: Re arranged admin panel to have "standard" and "advanced" settigns, added domain tracking, added fix for double onclick parameter, as suggest here: http://wordpress.org/support/topic/241757
 1. 2.8: Added the option to add setAllowAnchor to the tracking code, allowing you to track campaigns with # instead of ?
 1. 2.7: Added option to select either header of footer position, added new AdSense integration options, remove now unneeded adsense tracking script.
 1. 2.6.6: Fixed settings link